rclone/rclone/docs/content/docs.md

 * [rclone mount](/commands/rclone_mount/)	- Mount the remote as a mountpoint. **EXPERIMENTAL**
 * [rclone moveto](/commands/rclone_moveto/)	- Move file or directory from source to dest.
 * [rclone obscure](/commands/rclone_obscure/)	- Obscure password for use in the rclone.conf
-* [rclone cryptcheck](/commands/rclone_cryptcheck/)	- Checks the integritity of a crypted remote.
+* [rclone cryptcheck](/commands/rclone_cryptcheck/)	- Checks the integrity of a crypted remote.

 See the [commands index](/commands/) for the full list.

 Copying single files
 --------------------

 rclone normally syncs or copies directories.
-However if the source remote points to a file, rclone will just copy that file.
+However, if the source remote points to a file, rclone will just copy that file.
 The destination remote must point to a directory - rclone will give the error `Failed to create file system for "remote:file": is a file not a